Famosi/Duckietown-AI-Driving-Olympics/learning/README.md

 ```

 ## Prerequisite
-* Make sure you have `pip` installed (follow [this guide]())
+* Make sure you have `pip` installed
 * This project is tested on `Python 3.7`

-... duckietown-shell
+* Install the `duckietown-shell` following [this guide](https://github.com/duckietown/duckietown-shell/blob/daffy-aido4/README.md)

-**It's highly recommended to create a virtual environment `  a `conda` environment**
+**It's highly recommended to create a virtual environment using `virtualenv` or `anaconda`**

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Now you have all the requisite to continue.

-### Installing
+### Install
-First of all clone this repository:
+First of all, clone this repository:

 ```
 git clone https://github.com/FaMoSi/duckietown_aido4.git